ltnetcase/BedAnno/README.md

 - BlockAttr
 - ExIn Num

--The BlockAttr and the ExIn Num are defined as the following:
+The BlockAttr and the ExIn Num are defined as the following:

     For entry with cmpl 5' cds and cmpl 3' cds: